trailofbits/empirehacking.nyc/archive.md

 You could be listed here!
 [Submit your talk now](/about/#speak-at-a-meetup).

+## April 2018

+### Attacking Browser-Based Ethereum Wallets
+Browser-based Ethereum wallets are currently one of the only ways to interact with dApps in the Ethereum network.
+While they are innovative in nature, many of these wallets expose their users to a wide attack surface.
+Further, they provide information to sites you probably don’t want them knowing.
+In this talk, I go over the attack surface of all these wallet softwares, how they can be exploited, and how the risks can be mitigated.
+Brandon Arvanaghi is a security engineer at Gemini.

+### Blackhat Ethereum
+In the blockchain, there are no secrets.
+Every transaction is logged and everyone has a copy of all of the code.
+Nearly all of this code can only be analyzed through reverse engineering.
+Over the past year, we've seen enterprising hackers use flaws in smart contracts to whisk away millions.
+This was made possible thanks to Ethereum, the technology that powers cryptocats, and Solidity, a high level language that describes Ethereum's Turing complete smart contracts.
+This talk will introduce smart contract security, present common vulnerability classes, and demonstrate how to reverse engineer EVM code to identify these vulnerabilities.
+The talk will also present tools to support vulnerability discovery in EVM code and Solidity.
+Ryan Stortz and Jay Little are security engineers at Trail of Bits.

 ## February 2018

 ### Privacy on the blockchain: insights from 3 leading projects